Pontianak West Kalimantan, Indonesia Travel Guide

 Taxis and ride-sharing (Gojek/Grab) readily available from port.

-Currently, Indonesia does not charge a separate departure tax for international flights, as this cost is typically included in your ticket price.
+Currently, Indonesia does not charge a separate departure tax for international flights, since this cost is typically included in your ticket price.
 Similarly, taxes are also incorporated into the price of domestic flight tickets.

 Supadio International Airport (PNK) offers similar facilities for departing passengers as it does for arrivals.
-You will find various dining options, from local food to international fast food, for a final meal or snack.
+You will find various dining options, from local food to international fast food, for a final dish or snack.

-Bus terminals generally possess simple waiting areas.
+Coach terminals generally possess simple waiting areas.

 Food stalls are usually available.